C2SR/spline-slam/README.md

 # B-spline SLAM
-This package contains B-spline Surface SLAM, a Simultaneous Localization and Mapping (SLAM) algorithm for range-based measurements using B-spline surfaces maps.
+This package contains a python implementation of the B-spline Surface SLAM algorithm, a Simultaneous Localization and Mapping (SLAM) algorithm for range-based measurements using B-spline surfaces maps.

 ### Examples
 Output using the RADISH repository (click on the image to laod video)